ariel-morrison/ocean_heat_uptake_and_clouds/README.md

 3. Latitude array for data: $latitude
 4. Longitude array for data: $longitude
 5. Sea ice concentration threshold for masking.
 All grid cells with an hourly mean sea ice concentration higher than the threshold value will be masked out of the analysis.
 To keep all grid cells, use 1 as threshold value: $seaIce_cutoff -- e.g., 0.75 (75% concentration)
+6. Test if time series is stationary - i.e., has no time dependence.
+Time series must be stationary for Granger analysis.
+Input is BOOLEAN, can only be True or False: $test_stationarity -- e.g, True